-What this site contains
+What this website contains

 This continually evolving website lists meteorite impact craters that are located within the United States and for which diagnostic evidence of hypervelocity impact origin has been published in scientific literature.
 The website also presents an incomplete list of unconfirmed impact location, grouped as such, as well as a few pages that are intended to provide a basic introduction to impact crater science and to the methods and techniques behind the identification of terrestrial impact craters.